salmer/CppDeveloperRoadmap/CONTRIBUTING.md

 **Any content change (e.g., adding a book, updating a tool, fixing a description) MUST be mirrored across all three languages.**
 If you are unable to translate the content into all languages, please create an issue or note it in your Pull Request so someone can help translate it.

+## Editing the Roadmap

+The roadmap is one `roadmap.drawio.svg` file per language (`English/Graph/`, `Russian/Graph/`, `Chinese/Graph/`) — an SVG image with the editable draw.io diagram embedded inside it.
+Edit it only with a draw.io editor (sketch.diagrams.net — the whiteboard-style UI with GitHub integration, the draw.io desktop app, or the VS Code extension) and submit the change as a normal pull request; see the per-language `Graph/README.md` for step-by-step instructions. **Never edit the SVG text by hand** — that can strip the embedded source and make the file uneditable.
+The language sync rule applies to the roadmap too: structural changes should be mirrored in all three language files.

 ## Local Jekyll Preview

 To preview the site locally using GitHub Pages: